lealcastillo1996/RAG-Vector-Database-creation-and-retrieval-examples/README.md

 Q: Why I used sentence transformers emebeddings rather then OpenAI embeddings?

-A: As you can see in embeddings_speed_test.ipynb, Although the performance of OpenAI embeddings is well known to be high with a dimensionality of 1536, the latency time for generating them is a concern, as you can see in embeddings_speed_test.ipynb notebook, sentence transormers embeddings are computed faster.
+A: As you can see in embeddings_speed_test.ipynb, Although the performance of OpenAI embeddings is well known to be high with a dimensionality of 1536, the latency time for generating them is a concern, as you can see in embeddings_speed_test.ipynb notebook, sentence transformers embeddings are computed faster.
 The performance of sentence transformers is lower (dimensionality of 384), but for this food menu simple task, is enough.

 # VOX_task1 conclusions: